Integral flow and cycle chip-firing on graphs: Integral flow chip-firing and M-bases

 \end{prop}

 \begin{proof} If $\partial$ denotes the incidence matrix of $G$ (under some orientation) then we see that $F = \ker \partial$ and $C = \im \partial^T$ satisfy the conditions of Lemma~\ref{lem:detiso}.
-Recall that we have an integral basis for $\Cut(G) = \Z^E \cap C$ given by all rows of $\partial$ corresponding to nonroot vertices.
-From Lemma~\ref{lem:coker} we see that
+Recall that we have a $\Z$-basis for $\Cut(G) = \Z^E \cap C$ given by all rows of $\partial$ corresponding to nonroot vertices.
+From Lemma~\ref{lem:coker} we have that

 But also from Lemma~\ref{lem:coker} we have that

 and so the result follows from Lemma~\ref{lem:detiso}. \end{proof}